dapr/docs/daprdocs/content/en/operations/components/setup-secret-store/supported-secret-stores/envvar-secret-store.md

 title: "Local environment variables (for Development)"
 linkTitle: "Local environment variables"
 weight: 10
+description: Detailed information on the local environment secret store component
 ---

 This Dapr secret store component uses locally defined environment variable and does not use authentication.